jaredpalmer/backpack/README.md

 <details>
   <summary>What syntactic features are transpiled?
 How do I change them?</summary>

 We track V8.
 Since V8 has wide support for ES6, we don't transpile it.
-Since V8 doesn’t support and async/await and class properties yet, we transpile those.
+Since V8 doesn’t support async/await and class properties yet, we transpile those.

   See [this](https://github.com/palmerhq/backpack/blob/master/packages/backpack-core/config/webpack.config.js#L83) and [this](https://github.com/palmerhq/backpack#customizing-webpack)
 </details>